adapter-hub/adapters/adapter_docs/training.md

 ### Step D - Switch to `AdapterTrainer` class

-Finally, we switch the `Trainer` class built into Transformers for adapter-transformers' [`AdapterTrainer`](transformers.adapters.AdapterTrainer) class that is optimized for training adapter methods.
+Finally, we exchange the `Trainer` class built into Transformers for `adapter-transformers`' [`AdapterTrainer`](transformers.adapters.AdapterTrainer) class that is optimized for training adapter methods.
 See [below for more information](#adaptertrainer).

 Technically, this change is not required as no changes to the training loop are required for training adapters.